camunda/camunda-docs/docs/apis-clients/web-modeler-api/index.md

 :::caution Beta Offering
 Web Modeler API is currently offered as a [beta release](../../reference/early-access#beta).
 It is not recommended for production use and there is no maintenance service guaranteed.

-While in beta the API may introduce breaking changes without prior notice.
+While in beta, the API may introduce breaking changes without prior notice.

 However, we encourage you to provide feedback via your designated support channel or the [Camunda Forum](https://forum.camunda.io/).
 :::